thomst/django-more-admin-filters/README.rst

 Description
 ===========
-Django-admin-more-filters is a collection of django admin filters with a focus on filters allowing multiple choices and the support of dropdown widgets.
+Django-more-admin-filters is a collection of django admin filters with a focus on filters allowing multiple choices and the support of dropdown widgets.